localstack/docs/content/en/user-guide/aws/docdb/index.md

 is no pre-defined port range.
 By default, a master user named `test` will be instantiated without a password.

-{{< alert>}}
+{{< alert title="Information" color="success">}}
 MongoDB is a popular open-source, document-oriented NoSQL database that provides high scalability, flexibility, and performance for modern application development.
-It belongs to the family of non-relational databases, also known as NoSQL databases.
+It belongs to the family of
+non-relational databases, also known as NoSQL databases.
 {{< /alert>}}

 DocumentDB currently uses the default configuration of the